hungchun0201/NTUclassCrawler/readme.md

                         that college(ex:9),or simply type the name of the building(ex:博雅).
 ```
-You can view all message by typing
+You can view all help message by typing
 ```
 python3 crawl.py -h
 ```